 The US government offers benefits to Americans whose disability directly leads to them missing at least one year of work.
-This is a difficult requirement to meet for those with Celiac disease as, theoretically, the gluten-free diet ensures a healthy lifestyle.
-However, for many people it takes years to be diagnosed with Celiac.
-If undiagnosed Celiac disease prevented you from working for at least one year in the past, you may apply for benefits from that length of time.
+This is a difficult requirement to meet for those with celiac disease as, theoretically, the gluten-free diet ensures a healthy lifestyle.
+However, for many people it takes years to be diagnosed with celiac disease.
+If undiagnosed celiac disease prevented you from working for at least one year in the past, you may apply for benefits from that length of time.

-Unfortunately, the US government does not give automatic benefits to those with Celiac disease.
+The US government does not give automatic benefits to those with celiac disease.
 Instead, your case will be reviewed to determine if it is severe enough to be “equal” to another disability that receives automatic benefits.

 What if I don’t qualify from this method?

-If undiagnosed Celiac disease made you unable to perform sedentary work (sitting for six hours and walking for two hours per day), you will likely be found disabled.
+If undiagnosed celiac disease made you unable to perform sedentary work (sitting for six hours and walking for two hours per day), you may be found disabled.
 If you are over 50, you may be found disabled even when able to perform sedentary or light work.
-To support your claim, your doctor should write a note describing your physical work limitations as a result of undiagnosed Celiac disease.
+To support your claim, your doctor should write a note describing your physical work limitations as a result of undiagnosed celiac disease.